puma/puma-dev/README.md

 Once a virtual host is installed, it's also automatically accessible from all subdomains of the named host.
 For example, a `myapp` virtual host could also be accessed at `http://www.myapp.test/` and `http://assets.www.myapp.test/`.
 You can override this behavior to, say, point `www.myapp.test` to a different application: just create another virtual host symlink named `www.myapp` for the application you want.

+### Enable ruby yjit

+You can enable Ruby yjit with puma-dev by setting an env var in .env `export RUBYOPT=--yjit`
+You can verify that yjit is enabled by raising an error in your code and inspecting RubyVM::YJIT.runtime_stats `raise RubyVM::YJIT.runtime_stats.inspect'
+It will be a hash if yjit is enabled (nil otherwise)

 ### Status API

 Puma-dev is starting to evolve a status API that can be used to introspect it and the apps.
 To access it, send a request with the `Host: puma-dev` and the path `/status`, for example: `curl -H "Host: puma-dev" localhost/status`.